raspberrypi/documentation/linux/usage/systemd.md

 WantedBy=multi-user.target graphical.target
 ```

 Let's say the above file is `/etc/systemd/user/myprogram.service`: this defines a new one-shot service named `myprogram`.
-The `myprogram` service will wait until `network-online.target` have been reached, then run `/home/pi/myprogram.sh`.
+The `myprogram` service will wait until `network-online.target` has been reached, then run `/home/pi/myprogram.sh`.

 ### Example - simple service
 A simple service runs continuously for as long as its dependencies are met.
 We define `/etc/systemd/user/netmusicplayer.service` as follows: